-These exposures primarily relate to changes in interest rates with respect to a \$220 million operating lease facility and a \$30 million revolving credit facility.
+These exposures primarily relate to changes in interest rates with respect to a \$220 million operating lease facility and a \$30 million revolving credit facility and the Company's renewal of these facilities in 2002 at reasonable rates.
 Monthly payments under these facilities are indexed to a variable interest rate.
-Based upon the Company's interest rate and foreign currency exchange rate exposure at December 31, 2000, a 100 basis point change in the current interest rate or a 10 percent increase in historical currency rates would have approximately a \$1.5 million effect on the Company's financial position and results of operations over the next fiscal year.
+Based upon the Company's interest rate and foreign currency exchange rate exposure at December 30, 2001, a 100 basis point change in the current interest rate or a 10 percent increase in historical currency rates would have approximately a \$1.5 million effect on the Company's financial position and results of operations over the next fiscal year.